1986 Auckland City mayoral election

 The 1986 Auckland City mayoral election was part of the New Zealand local elections held that same year.
-In 1986, elections were held for the Mayor of Auckland plus other local government positions including twenty city councillors.
+In 1986, elections were held for the Mayor of Auckland plus other local government positions including twenty-one city councillors.
 The polling was conducted using the standard first-past-the-post electoral method.

 Background

 Incumbent Labour Party Mayor Catherine Tizard was re-elected for a second term with a substantial majority over former Citizens & Ratepayers councillor Marie Quinn, while the council saw a landslide result to the Citizens & Ratepayers ticket.

 Electoral reforms were implemented at the 1986 municipal elections, the method of electing councillors at large which had been used for decades was replaced with a ward system of local electoral districts.

 Mayoralty results

 The following table gives the election results:

 Ward results

 Candidates were also elected from wards to the Auckland City Council.